Cray-HPE/docs-csm/upgrade/1.2/README.md

-# CSM 1.0.0 or later to 1.2.0 Upgrade Process (WIP)
+# CSM 1.0.0 or later to 1.2.0 Upgrade Process
-#NOTE: this is a WIP doc

 ## Introduction